Sennovate-Inc/GluuLog4jScanner/README.md

 ## **Reference**
-As being the part of the open-source community, it didn't required us to "re-invent the wheel" completely.
+As being part of the open-source community, it didn't require us to "re-invent the wheel" completely.
 The log4jscanner is derived from the works of:

-[Official Gluu patch](https://repo.gluu.org/upd/update_log4j.run) - Automated script to patch all the required jar file inside the gluu container.
+[Official Gluu patch](https://repo.gluu.org/upd/update_log4j.run) - Automated script to patch all the required jar files inside the Gluu container. <br/>
-[Apache log4j 2 project ](https://logging.apache.org/log4j/2.x/index.html) - Developer of patched log4j jar files.
+[Apache log4j 2 project ](https://logging.apache.org/log4j/2.x/index.html) - Developer of patched log4j jar files.<br/>

 ## **Legal Disclaimer:**
 USE THIS TOOL AT YOUR OWN RISK.
 THIS TOOL COMES WITH NO WARRANTY, EITHER EXPRESS OR IMPLIED.
 THE SENNOVATE ORGANIZATION ASSUMES NO LIABILITY FOR THE USE OR MISUSE OF THIS SOFTWARE OR ITS DERIVATIVES.